Φ

 Guarding the heart (nepsis)

-→ Preventing distorted filters from entering the field
+→ Preventing distorted filters from occupying the boundary

 Sufism

 Notice the convergence is not superficial.
-Each tradition independently identified the same principle: attention shapes the field, the field determines expression, therefore attentional discipline is not optional luxury — it is structural maintenance of the instrument through which source becomes world.
+Each tradition independently identified the same principle: attention shapes the boundary, the boundary determines what reaches the center, therefore attentional discipline is not optional luxury; it is structural maintenance of the instrument through which source becomes world.

 This is the discipline that gets lost in shallow nondual discourse.
 "Just be present" is half the teaching.
 The other half is: be present with discrimination.
 Not all thoughts are equal.
 Not all filters are transparent.
-The field does not maintain its own clarity — it must be tended.
+The boundary does not maintain its own clarity; it must be tended.

 Discernment Principle

-A thought that clarifies the field brings what passes through it closer to the signal at the aperture.
-A thought that distorts the field moves what reaches the boundary further from source.
-The difference is not content — it is fidelity.
+A thought that clarifies the boundary brings what passes through it closer to the signal in the field.
+A thought that distorts the boundary moves what reaches the center further from source.
+The difference is not content; it is fidelity.

-A resentful thought does not just pass through — it warps the field while it's there.
+A resentful thought does not just pass through; it warps the boundary while it's there.
 It bends everything else that tries to come through after it.
-A thought of genuine gratitude does the opposite: it aligns the field, making subsequent transmission clearer.
+A thought of genuine gratitude does the opposite: it aligns the boundary, making subsequent transmission clearer.
 The effects are not merely psychological.
-They are structural — they change the medium itself.
+They are structural; they change the processing surface itself.

 VII.
 From Thought to Identity